yahsiuhsieh/face-recognition-using-pca/README.md

 ### Prerequisites

-This repository is based on MATLAB.
+This repository is based on MATLAB, so you should have MATLAB installed before running this repo.

 ## Code organization